 Hello!
-We love to share our opinion now and then and today’s post is about those little spots in which we love to take pictures.
+We love to share our opinion every now and then and today’s post is about those little spots where we love to take pictures.
 There are several places that we had to leave off of this list because it wouldn’t be a top 5 if we didn’t.

 First of all, don’t feel bummed if your resort or venue is not on this list.
 This isn’t about the 5 prettiest spots.
-It’s about those 5 places in which the light is always great, the decor helps a lot, and/or we have a few palm trees that make the lighting so-much-better and our life easier while photographing the bride and groom.
+It’s about 5 places where the light is always great, the decor helps a lot, and/or we have a few palm trees that make the lighting so-much-better and our life easier while photographing the bride and groom.

 First Place on this list goes to…

 This little gem is our top pick for photography.
 It’s just perfect.
 There are no tourists walking around, nobody is in the background for us to photoshop out later on, and the palm trees on the left side just makes this spot perfect for bride & groom photos with soft lighting.

 – It’s intimate and secluded.